ghozlan/notes/webserver.md

 );
 ```

-* Python script (will have to create the database apriori though)
+* Or using a Python script (will have to create the database apriori though)

 ```
 create_db_query = \
 "CREATE DATABASE comments_db;"